 Ensuring that food is kosher for Passover is even more difficult than during the rest of the year because many of the ingredients that are routinely used and are produced under kosher supervision are not kosher for Passover.
 Nothing can be used containing the following foods which are considered chometz: barley, wheat, rye, oats, and spelt except for matzoh and matzoh meal products which are flour and water mixed together and baked in less than eighteen minutes under rabbinic supervision.
 Many routinely used ingredients such as malt which is made from barley which is aare chometz ingredients.

 In addition most American Jews are Ashkenazim (of Eastern or Western European descent) and do not use kitniot: legumes (such as soy, peanuts, and peas), corn, rice and mustard flour.
 These are the basis of many functional food ingredients (list at www.kashrut.com/Passover/kitniot_list).
 Most Israeli Jews are Sephardim; so many products produced in Israel for Passover contain kitniot and are therefore not kosher for Passover for Ashkenazim.
 Some of the problematic ingredients include lecithin, corn syrup, cornstarch, rice, peanuts, soybean and canola oil.
+The OU is now certifying products containing kitniot for Passover.
+These product say OU-P Kitniot and are usable for Sephardim and not Ashkenazim.
 More and more Israeli products are being sold in the Passover section of American supermarkets containing kitniot.
 Some examples follow:

 Marshmallows are a product which has had Pasover and kashrus problems in the past.
 The main ingredient of marshmallows is gelatin.
 In previous years, most of the Passover marshmallows on the market is made from beef hides from non-kosher slaughtered animals.
 This is a controversial ingredient that the major Orthodox Certifying agencies in the United States do not accept as kosher.
 This year the marshmallows that I saw at the market are certified by the OU or other reputable agencies made from fish gelatin or kosher certified beef hides.